+The museum takes up one room in a fire station.
 The four vehicles are (clockwise from upper left), a 1945 American LaFrance Pumper; a 1926 Ahrens-Fox Pumper; a 1898 Metropolitan Steamer, and an 1898 Hose and Chemical Wagon.
 As far as I know, all four were used in Colorado Springs.

 Display cases housed a variety of fire-fighting equipment, most of it unlabeled.